onurat/sg-client/README.md

-Supreme Autoglazing Website
+Supreme Autoglazing 🚗🔧

-Introduction
-Welcome to the Supreme Autoglazing website repository!
-This project was developed to showcase the services offered by Supreme Autoglazing, a company specializing in glass replacement and repair for vehicles in Greater London.
+Welcome to the Supreme Autoglazing GitHub repository!
+This project showcases the services offered by Supreme Autoglazing, a specialized vehicle glass replacement and repair company serving Greater London.

-Deployment
-The website is live and can be accessed here.

 User Stories
-As a user, I want to learn about the glass replacement and repair services provided by Supreme Autoglazing.
+Learn About Services: As a user, I want to learn about the glass replacement and repair services provided by Supreme Autoglazing.
-As a user, I want to easily navigate through the website to find information about specific services.
+Easy Navigation: As a user, I want to easily navigate through the website to find information about specific services.
-As a user, I want to view testimonials from previous customers.
+View Testimonials: As a user, I want to view testimonials from previous customers.
-As a user, I want to contact Supreme Autoglazing for inquiries or feedback.
+Contact Us: As a user, I want to contact Supreme Autoglazing for inquiries or feedback.
 Project Structure
-The project is structured as follows:
+App Component

-App Component: The main component handles the routing and rendering of different pages.
+The main component handles routing and rendering of different pages.

-Pages:
+Pages

-Home: Overview of the services provided by Supreme Autoglazing, including image buttons linking to specific service pages.
+Home: Overview of services with image buttons linking to specific service pages.

-Glass Replacement: Detailed information about windscreen replacement, door glass replacement, and rear windscreen replacement.
+Glass Replacement: Detailed info about windscreen, door glass, and rear windscreen replacement.
 Windscreen Repair: Information about chip repair services with a carousel displaying relevant images.

-Cosmetics: Placeholder page for potential future cosmetic services.
+Cosmetics: Placeholder for potential future cosmetic services.

-Bookings: Placeholder page for potential booking functionality.
+Bookings: Placeholder for potential booking functionality.
 Contacts: Contact information and a form for user inquiries.

-Components:
+Components

-Navbar: Navigation bar for easy access to different sections of the website.
+Navbar: Navigation bar for easy access to different sections.

-Footer: Footer section containing essential information and links.
+Footer: Contains essential information and links.
 ImageButton: Reusable component for creating image buttons with titles.

-CSS:
+CSS

-CSS files for styling individual components/pages.
+Individual CSS files for styling components/pages.
+How to Use
+Clone the repository:
+bash
+Copy code
+git clone [repository_url]
+Install dependencies:
+bash
+Copy code
+cd [project_directory]
+npm install
+Run the application:
+bash
+Copy code
+npm start
+Open your browser and navigate to http://localhost:3000.
+GitHub Repository
+Find us on GitHub.

+Acknowledgments
+Special thanks to all contributors who have dedicated their time to improve Supreme Autoglazing.
+Feel free to reach out to us with any questions or issues.
+Safe travels! 🚗🛠️